sam-young-dev/11ty-template/src/posts/best-fuel-2021.md

 ---
-title:
+title: The Best Fuel of 2021
-  long: Fueling Up for Adventures Has Never Tasted This Good
+longTitle: Fueling Up for Adventures Has Never Tasted This Good
-  short: The Best Fuel of 2021
 thumbnailImage:
   src: /images/sbg-fitness-fuel_h.webp
   alt: sbg-fitness-fuel